schiaparelli is officially a haute couture house again | read | i-D

 We were pretty psyched when Schiaparelli returned to the couture calendar in 2014, almost 60 years after its founder Elsa Schiaparelli closed her brand in 1954.
-But despite the iconic fashion house's high-profile relaunch and critically praised new collections (first under Marco Zanini and then Bertrand Guyon) there was still something missing -- Schiaparelli's Haute Couture status.
-Now, as the brand celebrates its 90th birthday, Schiaparelli has officially been re-awarded that label by the French Ministry of Industry and the French Couture Federation.
+But despite the iconic fashion house's high-profile relaunch and critically praised new collections (first under Marco Zanini and then Bertrand Guyon shortly afterwards) there was still something missing — Schiaparelli's Haute Couture status.
+Now, as the brand celebrates its 90th birthday, Schiaparelli has officially been re-granted that label by the French Ministry of Industry and the French Couture Federation.

 Text Hannah Ongley